Lois Romano: Career

+In 2015, the Washington Post announced that she would return to the newspaper as the Editor of Washington Post Live and "will report directly to Martin Baron."

 As the editor of Washington Post Live, she raised the profile of the platform by linking it to the outlet's award-winning enterprise journalism and utilizing its deep bench of seasoned journalists as moderators.
 She also created the high value editorial content, such as the successful Pre-Game series before presidential debates, and the Security Tomorrow," conversations with columnist David Ignatius.
 Working with engineers, Romano helped develop the platform's first App.
 Working with newsroom leadership in 2016, Romano arranged for the Post to have its first-ever political convention venues outside the official workspaces in both Cleveland and Philadelphia.

 Personal life

 Romano is married to Sven Erik Holmes, a former federal judge, who was also the Vice Chairman, Legal, Risk and Regulatory, and Chief Legal Officer for KPMG LLP, the global accounting firm.
-They have two daughters, one of whom is a national correspondent for CNN.
+They have two daughters.